suxSx/npst-2023-writeup/README.md

 # NPST-2023
 This is a write up for the Christmas Challenge 2023 CTF by NPST.
-The following repo will accompany you through every day.
+The following repo will accompany you through every day, as seen in the video.
 All the files used can be found in this repo along with a possible solution, so you can attempt it for yourself.